I Joined The Health Insurance Marketplace

 But first, how did I realize my income had gotten too large to qualify for my previous plan?
 Interestingly, when refreshing myself on how income is calculated for US healthcare plans, I learned that calculating MAGI (what the ACA is based on) isn’t as hard as I thought.
 The MAGI calculation for the ACA is different than MAGI for other things.
 To get my MAGI, I took my AGI (from line 11 of my 1040 tax form) and just needed to add back in 3 things:

-1. Non-taxable Social Security Income (Line 6a-Line 6b3 on Form 1040)
+1. Non-Taxable Social Security Income (Line 6a-Line 6b3 on Form 1040)

-2. Tax-exempt Interest (Line 2a on Form 1040)
+2. Tax-Exempt Interest (Line 2a on Form 1040)

 3. Foreign Earned Income for Americans living abroad (Form 2555)